nicholaschenai/inference_time_agent_security/docs/REPORT.md

 We look to increasingly replace this with symbolic reasoning.

 ## Future work
-`suggest potential improvements or future directions for your work. `

-`Use this section to include observations, discussions on potential expansions if you had more time, results, and broader implications.`

 Future work includes finding automated ways to represent the world model as classes, functions and variables, which are then amenable to existing static / dynamic analysis tools (e.g. call graph analysis, data flow analysis) to assess the impact of an agent's action

 - Encode the predicates and actions as attributes of nodes and edges in the graph so that we can additionally use PDDL for reasoning.